-The overcollateralisation will depend on the size of the first series.
-However, we expect that the OC will exceed the 14.5% which is the minimum OC consistent with the Aa3 rating.
+The overcollateralisation is 19.4% and exceeds the 8.5% which is the minimum OC consistent with the Aa2 rating.

-The current covered bond rating relies on an OC within the minimum legal requirements by the Luxembourgish covered bond law .
+The current covered bond rating relies on an OC level that exceeds the minimum legal requirement by the Luxembourgish covered bond law.
 The act requires that the OC exceed the principal balance of the bonds by 2% (on both nominal and NPV basis).
-Based on data as of 31 August 2019, 14.5% of OC is sufficient to maintain the current covered bond rating, which is higher than committed OC.
+Based on data as of 31 August 2019, 8.5% of OC is sufficient to maintain the current covered bond rating, which is higher than committed OC.
 This shows that our analysis currently relies on OC that is not in committed form.